-We have served as bond counsel to the Pennsylvania Turnpike Commission (the "Commission") in connection with its issuance and sale of the Pennsylvania Turnpike Commission Turnpike Subordinate Revenue Bonds, Series A of 2019, issued in the aggregate principal amount of \$722,970,000 (the "2019 Subordinate Bonds").
-The 2019 Subordinate Bonds are being issued pursuant to the Enabling Acts, a resolution adopted by the Commission on June 18, 2019 (the "Resolution") and the Subordinate Trust Indenture dated as of April 1, 2008, as heretofore amended and supplemented (collectively, the "Original Indenture"), and as further amended and supplemented by Supplemental Trust Indenture No. 30 dated as of June 1, 2019 ("Supplemental Indenture No. 30", and, together with the Original Indenture, the "Subordinate Indenture"), between the Commission and Wells Fargo Bank, N.A., as successor trustee (the "Trustee").
+We have served as bond counsel to the Pennsylvania Turnpike Commission (the "Commission") in connection with its issuance and sale of (a) the Pennsylvania Turnpike Commission Turnpike Subordinate Revenue Refunding Bonds, First Series of 2019 (Federally Taxable) issued in the aggregate principal amount of \$86,730,000 (the "2019 First Series Subordinate Revenue Bonds") and (b) the Motor License Fund-Enhanced Turnpike Subordinate Revenue Refunding Bonds, First Series of 2019 (Federally Taxable) issued in the aggregate principal amount of \$151,130,000 (the "2019 First Series Special Revenue Bonds" and, together with the 2019 First Series Subordinate Revenue Bonds, the "2019 Subordinate Bonds").
+The 2019 Subordinate Bonds are being issued pursuant to the Enabling Acts, a resolution adopted by the Commission on October 7, 2019 (the "Resolution") and the Subordinate Trust Indenture, dated as of April 1, 2008 (the "Original Subordinate Indenture") between the Commission and Wells Fargo Bank, N.A. (successor trustee to TD Bank, National Association), as trustee (the "Trustee") as heretofore amended and supplemented (collectively, the "Original Indenture"), and as further supplemented by that certain Supplemental Trust Indenture No. 31, dated as of November 1, 2019 ("Supplemental Subordinate Indenture No. 31" and, collectively with the Original Indenture, the "Subordinate Indenture").
 Capitalized terms used herein and not otherwise defined shall have the meanings ascribed to such terms in the Subordinate Indenture.

-We have examined (i) an executed counterpart of Supplemental Indenture No. 30, (ii) a copy, certified or otherwise identified to our satisfaction, of the Original Indenture, (iii) the form of the 2019 Subordinate Bonds, (iv) copies, certified or otherwise identified to our satisfaction, of the Resolution and the Enabling Acts, (v) an executed counterpart of the Tax Compliance Certificate dated as of the date hereof (the "Tax Compliance Certificate"), on which we have relied, (vi) the opinion of Doreen A. McCall, Esquire, Chief Counsel to the Commission, on which we have relied, and (vii) such constitutional and statutory provisions and such other resolutions, certificates, instruments and documents as we have deemed necessary or appropriate in order to enable us to render an informed opinion as to matters set forth herein.
+We have examined (i) an executed counterpart of Supplemental Subordinate Indenture No. 31, (ii) a copy, certified or otherwise identified to our satisfaction, of the Original Subordinate Indenture, (iii) the form of the 2019 First Series Subordinate Revenue Bonds, (iv) the form of the 2019 First Series Special Revenue Bonds, (v) copies, certified or otherwise identified to our satisfaction, of the Resolution and the Enabling Acts, (vi) the opinion of Doreen A. McCall, Esquire, Chief Counsel to the Commission, on which we have relied, and (vii) such constitutional and statutory provisions and such other resolutions, certificates, instruments and documents as we have deemed necessary or appropriate in order to enable us to render an informed opinion as to matters set forth herein.